-- Alaska’s fleet, to my knowledge, is not equipped with in-seat TVs.
-However, most Alaska Airlines flights over 3.5 hours offer “dig-e” digital in-flight entertainment players with over 75 movies and children’s programming built in.
-The cost for these is $8 or $10 per flight, depending on flight length (the flight to Kauai it was $10).
+And on Alaska Airlines flights over 3.5 hours, like flights to the Hawaiian Islands, you can rent “dig-e” digital in-flight entertainment players with over 75 movies and children’s programming built in.
+The cost for these is $10 per flight.
 Each dig-e player takes 2 headsets, so one is all it takes for 2 kids.

 Thanks, Alaska Airlines, for keeping kids (and their parents) in your sites.
 Keep up the good work!